serdarkuyuk/DatabaseDesignCourse/notes.md

 ## Look up tables
 keys and membership...
 Foreign constraints...
+If there is an option.. look up is good idea.

 * key is protect Integrity
 * unique
 * Improve functionality
 * less work
 * Allows for added complexity

+### superkey
+any number of columns that force every row to be unique
+> user_id > made up
+> username

+### candidate key
+least number of columns that force every row to be unique

+### Primary key
+username, email, column1+column2+columnN
+every table has one. can be combination of two or more column

+### Alternate Key
+all the other candidate keys does not selected as Primary key can be used index

+### Surrogate key
+User_id > has no world meaning

+### Natural key
+already stored in the db.
+is an email...

+### Foreign Key
+it is a reference to primary key
+NOT Null (cardinality) Required or not?
+They can be empty... you can design to ... can be change because it is reference

+### Foreign key constraints
+* FK constraints refers to the parent
+MySQL
+for parents
+ON DELETE
+ON UPDATE

+for Child
+RESTRICT (NO ACTION) can not change anything
+CASCADE > if parent deleted all FK are also deleted SET NULL > if parent is deleted all FK are assigned to null if foreign key is set to NOT NULL than this can not be executed.

+## Categeory of keys
+### Simple keys
+One column

+### Composite key
+Multiple columns (first name + last name + email)

+### Compound key
+multiple columns but all columns are keys. (intermediotary) combination of columns needs to be unique.